influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/features/users.md

 ##### Drop Databases
 Permission to drop databases.
 ##### Drop Data
-Permission to drop measurement and series queries.
+Permission to drop measurements and series.
 ##### Read
 Permission to read data.
 ##### Write